Take the proper steps and ask the appropriate questions when selecting your next certification

 By Ryan Day

-Each one requires a huge commitment of time and resources.
-Earning any certification is a notable achievement.
-But the question remains…
+Each certification requires a huge commitment of time and resources.
+Earning one is a notable achievement.
+So the question remains...

 How do I select the right certification for me?

 The decision goes beyond just choosing between entry level or advanced certificates.
 Know that not all are alike, so proper vetting is encouraged.

 If you’re planning to get certified, there are steps to take to ensure your decision aligns with your interests and career path.